vaadin-miki/developer-tests/README.md

 You **are allowed** to search the web for any API or code examples related to your tasks.
 You are **not allowed** to search for solutions ;)

 Whenever you are unclear about what exactly is expected, **ask immediately**.

+#### Small print

+Using branches for storing separate projects is not how git should be used.
+I know.